Likelihood Analysis of Supersymmetric SU(5) GUTs: One-Dimensional Likelihood Functions

 The second observation concerns the sign of $\mu$.
 All our analysis has been for $\mu > 0$, which is the sign capable of mitigating the discrepancy between the experimental value of \gmt\ and the SM prediction.
 For $\mu < 0$, the large-mass plateau would have a similar height as in Fig.~\ref{fig:gmtchi2}, but the $\chi^2$ function would rise monotonically at low values of $m_5$, $m_{10}$ and $m_{1/2}$, instead of featuring a dip.
 Thus, the $\mu < 0$ possibility would be disfavoured by $\Delta \chi^2 \gtrsim 2$, and the global minimum would lie at large masses and be ill defined.

 The $\chi^2$ distributions for some more observables are shown in Fig.~\ref{fig:moremasschi2}, We see that the minima for \mneu1\ (upper left panel) and \mcha1\ (upper right panel) are quite well defined, mirroring the structure in the $\chi^2$ function for $m_{\tilde \tau_1}$ shown in the lower right panel of Fig.~\ref{fig:masschi2}.
 The preference for a (very) small ${\tilde \tau_1} - \neu1$ mass difference is seen in the lower left panel of Fig.~\ref{fig:moremasschi2}, and reflects the fact, commented on in connection with many previous figures, that the best-fit point and much of the 68\% CL region lies in the ${\tilde \tau_1} - \neu1$ coannihilation region.
-On the other hand, no preference for a small $\mste - \mneu1$ mass difference can be observed, as seen in the lower right plot of \reffi{fig:moremasschi2}, reflecting the fact that stop coannihiliation does not play a significant role.
+On the other hand, a small $\mste - \mneu1$ mass difference is disfavoured, as seen in the lower right plot of \reffi{fig:moremasschi2}, reflecting the fact that stop coannihiliation does not play a significant role.

 The $\cha1 - \neu1$ coannihilation region is prominent in the previous figures, and also contains parameter sets that are preferred at the 68\% CL.
 Hence a small $\cha1 - \neu1$ mass difference is also allowed at the $\Delta \chi^2 \gtrsim 1$ level, as seen in the left panel of Fig.~\ref{fig:chachi2}, although the best-fit point has $\mcha1 - \mneu1 \sim 470 \gev$.
 However, values of the $\cha1$ lifetime that are allowed at the 95\% CL are all too short to provide a long-lived particle signal, as seen in the right panel of Fig.~\ref{fig:chachi2}. \footnote{For conditions to have a long-lived $\cha1$ with a bino-like LSP: see, e.g., \cite{Rolbiecki:2015gsa}.}